blacklightpy/vaultofknowledge/History/Israel Palestine Current Affairs.md

 	- Hamas released 2 more elder women hostages, one of them whom shook hands with Hamas soldier, said Salam and told how Hamas treated her very attentively and kindly, and didn't hurt her due to their following of Quran
 	- Israel blames media for letting her give PR to Hamas
 	- Israel says presenting both sides of the argument is the same as supporting Hamas - a classic flaw that just says you don't have anything true on your side, so you have to hide the reports of the other side.
 	- Hostages have blamed Israel for shooting captives, which is a thing for their military officers at least, according to their Hannibal Directive.
-This may have been extended into the
+This may have been extended to the civilian hostages now.